RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: Introduction

-\stitle{Scenario 3: Retrieval-based data cleaning with local models.} Locally deployable foundation models are foundation models that can be easily hosted by any organization in a variety of settings, including cloud-based environments or on-premise servers.
-For that purpose, we developed a custom two-step RoBERTa-based model that takes a pair of tuples (i.e., a query tuple with a missing value and a retrieved tuple), and then infers the missing value when possible (more details in Section~\ref{sec:details}).
-In Scenario 3, we demonstrate that such local foundation models can effectively make inferences without sacrificing data privacy.
+\stitle{Scenario 3: Retrieval-based data cleaning with local models (e.g., Dolly-v2-3B and LLaMA-7B).} For both Scenarios 1 and 2, one legitimate concern when using externally hosted models is data privacy.
+However, locally deployable models, which are small-scale models that can be easily hosted by any organization in a variety of settings, including cloud-based environments or on-premise servers, would be ideal if one is worried about data privacy.
+Typically, they are around 3B to 13B parameter models.
+To this end, we demonstrate the effectiveness of such small models, especially when fine-tuned for a given domain.
+The local model takes a pair of tuples (i.e., a query tuple with a missing value and a retrieved tuple), and then infers the missing value when possible.

-Our system, called \sys, is designed to seamlessly support the three scenarios mentioned above.
+\sys is designed to seamlessly support the three above scenarios.
 With its user-friendly GUI supporting different configurations, the VLDB audience can effortlessly experiment with the system and explore each of the scenarios in detail.
-The purpose of the demo is to spark interest and promote discussions around the potential of using retrieval-based methods and foundation models for data cleaning.
-Our demonstration of \sys marks the first instance of showcasing its capabilities.
-The code is available at GitHub: \url{https://github.com/qcri/RetClean}.